-Hello bloggers, today we’re going to talk about, the Sun Route, Cusco to Puno, know more about in the blog below,
+Hello bloggers, today we’re going to talk, write about, the Sun Route (Ruta del Sol), learn more about in the blog below.

 These are the interesting places you will see at each stop (starting from Puno the route is the other way around) Place like: Church of Andahuaylillas, Checacupe Bridge, Raqchi, architectural complex, Sicuani, La Raya and Pukara Museu.

 If you do this amazing Tour, you will see Ancient monasteries, ancestral ruins, good food and unique experiences in southern Peru is what you will find travelling on the so-called “Ruta del Sol-Sun Rote”, a road that connects the ancient city of Cusco with the traditional and magical city of Puno.

 Church of Andahuaylillas:

 In this town, the first one you will get off the bus as a winner, the main attraction, a colonial architectural delight, is the Temple of San Pedro Apostle (Church of Andahuaylillas for friends), which is known and recognized as the Sistine Chapel of America (who painted it was a big fan of Michelangelo Buonarroti), for the frescoes that decorate its walls and ornaments of flowers made with gold flakes.
 It will be a religious experience full of colonial imagery that you will not forget for a long time.

 The colonial bridge is located over the Ausangate or Pitumayu river on the royal road Cusco-Collao, it was very useful after the collapse of the Inca bridge and before the construction of the iron bridge.
 Its construction is based on ashlar, carved and joined with lime (lime and pebble) and plastered with stones, with a perfect cohesion in the style of the Roman arch.